Fit multiclass models for support vector machines or other classifiers

 [

-also returns hyperparameter optimization details when you specify the
+hyperparameter optimization results when you specify

 Mdl